(Well, 10 would be predictable, wouldn’t it?)

 I am a trainer, a teacher, a coach, a therapist.
 Or rather, a blend of all four.

-I see us as an amazing dance of mind, body, emotion and thought.
+I see us as an endless dance of mind, body, emotion and thought.

 Sometimes it’s the Danse Macabre.